-Like many HR leaders, compensation is probably on your mind this fall.
-As the year-end approaches, so do your annual processes for merit increases, bonus awards, and long-term incentives.
+Like many HR leaders, compensation is probably on your mind at this time of year.
+As autumn and the year-end approaches, so do annual processes for merit increases, bonus awards, and long-term incentives.
 And with new legislation taking effect soon, like the CEO Pay Ratio disclosure rule and local laws around requesting salary history from job candidates, the compensation landscape looks increasingly complex.

 You can right the ship on pay perceptions by rethinking how you talk about pay.
 Taking a new approach to employee communication will ensure your employees hear what you’re saying, understand how your company determines pay, and see how theirs fits into the picture.